SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 This phrase focuses on the promotion of well-being.
 The general structure is *well-being* + *promotion*.

-`wellbeing` is used alone, rather than qualified with "mental" - well-being seems to be used to convey a sense of overall health, which should include the mental/psychosocial aspect. `quality of life` was tested, but this adds a lot of results which seem to be more medical (i.e.  quality of life could be improved after intervention x for condition y).

-`increas*` was removed as an action term for `mental health` as it tends to be used in other ways (e.g. "increasing demand for services", "increasingly in focus")
+`wellbeing` is used alone, rather than qualified with "mental" - well-being seems to be used to convey a sense of overall health, which should include the mental/psychosocial aspect. `quality of life` was tested, but this adds a lot of results which seem to be more medical (i.e.  quality of life could be improved after intervention x for condition y). `increas*` was removed as an action term for `mental health` as it tends to be used in other ways (e.g. "increasing demand for services", "increasingly in focus").

 ``` Ceylon =
 TS=